-Until the chicken eater stops eating chickens, and shares chicken feed with chickens; chickens are getting all too excited about – and will always delight in – the chicken eater’s liberation; which means the liberty to not only eat chickens but also to eat chickens without guilt.
+Until the chicken eater stops eating chickens, and shares chicken feed with chickens; chickens are getting all too excited about – and will always delight in – the chicken eater’s liberation; which means the liberty not only to eat chickens but also to eat chickens without guilt.
 It’s rather foolish and self-deception on the part of chickens to adulate in the liberation of the chicken eater.
 Chickens adulate their continued demise.
-Chickens are excited to fill the chicken eater’s plate while the chicken eater’s mouth processes the value of chickens.
+Chickens are excited to fill the chicken eater’s plate while the chicken eater’s mouth processes the value as well as ponders, with disbelief, the foolishness of chickens.

 Clearly, chickens and the chicken eater have – and should ideally have – a different understanding of the concept of liberation.
 While the chicken eater is well aware of that, and intentional with it; chicken naivety makes chickens accept the definition of liberation by the chicken eater.
 Chickens naively accept the definition of liberation from the chicken eater’s perspective.
 Chickens couldn’t be more perilously naive and wrong.

 But then again, what’s a chicken?
 What makes a chicken chicken if not for the naivety to think the poultry farmer exists to serve chickens?
 Isn’t a chicken a naive bird in the service of the poultry farmer and the chicken eater?
 It takes the naivety of a chicken mind to think that what liberation means to the chicken eater, and what the chicken eater celebrates for liberation, is shared liberation to both, that is, liberation for the chicken eater, is liberation to chickens.